BankingofThings/BoT-Python-SDK/README.md

 [Slack](https://bit.ly/JoinBoTSlack) is our main feedback channel for the SDK and documentation.

 ### Direct feedback
-Use the feedback button on the [portal](https://portal.bankingofthings.io/).
+Use the feedback button on the [Maker Portal](https://maker.bankingofthings.io/).

 ### Meetups
 We also organize meetups, e.g. demo or hands-on workshops.
 Keep an eye on our meetup group for any events coming up soon.